Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

 This beautiful landlocked country, formerly part of the Soviet Union is probably most popular travel destination in Central Asia.
 Kyrgyzstan tourism is growing year on year, so take the chance to visit one of the worlds most spectacular countries.

-Travel to Kyrgyzstan has increased dramatically in recent years as travellers come to hike, camp and horse trek through Kyrgyzstan’s stunning scenery.
+Travels to Kyrgyzstan has increased dramatically in recent years as travellers come to hike, camp and horse trek through Kyrgyzstan’s stunning scenery.

-As first of the Central Asian nations to relax their visa policies, (it’s visa free for most western and developed nations) a strong tourism network has developed.
+As first of the Central Asian nations to relax their visa policies, (it’s visa-free for most western and developed nations) a strong tourism network has developed.

-From Community Based Tourism (CBT) operating all over the country, to guesthouses and independent guides there are plenty of ways to access the stunning scenery for which this country is famed.
+From Community Based Tourism (CBT) operating all over the country to guesthouses and independent guides there are plenty of ways to access the stunning scenery for which this country is famed.

 Hikers marvel at stunning treks from Karakol, Kochor, Arslanbob and even the countries capital Bishkek.
 Since hiking makes a huge part of travelling here it should be assumed that you will need a reasonable level of fitness to access them.

 Whilst some are naturally easier than others, it’s safe to assume you will be dealing with something more than a Sunday afternoon stroll.
-The vast majority of treks are between 1 and 5 days, however there are some that are longer.
+The vast majority of treks are between 1 and 5 days, however, there are some that are longer.

-If you fancy saving your legs then jump on the back of horse and take on the countries most spectacular horse trek to Song Kol.
+If you fancy saving your legs then jump on the back of a horse and take on the countries most spectacular horse trek to Song Kol.
 You could spend a few days relaxing and swimming at Issyk Kul.

-With plenty of off-the-beaten path destinations, treks and trails the opportunities to explore are limitless.
+With plenty of off-the-beaten-path destinations, treks and trails the opportunities to explore are limitless.